English is home to a lot of sayings and idioms. And a good number of those phrases involve temperature, and especially the word hot!

 Of course now everyone gets news at the same time digitally and print is all but dead, but the phrase is still alive.

-“I absolutely love a fresh plate of Cajun pasta, especially when it’s hot off the presses!”
+“I absolutely love Cosmopolitan, especially when it’s got gossip that’s hot off the press!“

 #8: Hot Potato